 SIGNS OF CONSUMER SPENDING

 P&G, the maker of Gillette razors and Tide laundry detergent, will be of particular interest to investors looking for signs of life in consumer spending.
-P&G has already seen some of its brands lose market share as recession-weary shoppers trade down to cheaper brands.
+P&G has already seen some of its brands lose market share as recession-weary shoppers buy cheaper brands.

 In the same vein, a report on personal income for June will be watched for what it says about the savings rate.
-Personal income is forecast to fall by 1 percent, according to Reuters data, compared to a gain of 1.4 percent in May.
+Personal income is forecast to fall 1 percent, according to Reuters data, compared with a gain of 1.4 percent in May.